 The Teclast X98 comes with a 802.11 b/g/n standard WiFi wireless network with signal stability options.
 It also includes multi-level Bluetooth 4.0 connectivity for things like mice, keyboards, and controllers.

 Performance holds up well for basic use.
 However, there can sometimes be an issue with performance when installing a program.

 Additional issues include it heating up a lot when running it at peak performance.
 Beyond that, the operating system and UI work well together, providing a fairly seamless, though slow, experience.

 Pros & Cons

-The Teclast X98 comes with a great overall design; great rear facing camera, a solid operating system, and Intel processer.
+The Teclast X98 comes with a great overall design; great rear-facing camera, a solid operating system, and Intel processor.
 People also love how simple it is to pick up and use.
 As a final benefit, the 64 GB of storage is more than what most people have reported needing.